Overv/VulkanTutorial/10_Multisampling.md

 ...
 ```

 We will now create a multisampled color buffer.
 Add a `createColorResources` function and note that we're using `msaaSamples` here as a function parameter to `createImage`.
-We're also using only one mip level, since this buffer will be rendered fullscreen at all times and Vulkan specifications states that an image buffer with sample count greater than 1 can only have a single mip level:
+We're also using only one mip level, since this is enforced by the Vulkan specification in case of images with more than one sample per pixel:

 ```c++
 void createColorResources() {